Aconcagua Gear List

 35-liter daypack

 It is not mandatory but highly recommended.
-For approaches to base camp while the mules carry the personal gear, also for daytime walks.
+It is used for approaches to base camp while the mules carry personal gear and for daytime walks.

 Duffel bag

-A 150-liter waterproof duffel bag with backpack straps and a roll-top closure for easy portability in any environment, with a security padlock.
+This is a 150-liter waterproof duffel bag with backpack straps and a roll-top closure for easy portability in any environment.
+It also has a security padlock.

-It is optional but strongly recommended to keep the backpack and boots safe, avoiding damages and loss when transported by the mules, crossing rivers, etc. Also, to leave part of the gear in the base camp when going to the summit.
+It is optional but strongly recommended that the backpack and boots be kept safe, avoiding damage and loss when transported by mules, crossing rivers, etc. Also, leave part of the gear in the base camp when going to the summit.

 Bottles / Crockery

 1-liter BPA-free bottles with a wide mouth.
 Nalgene 1-liter Wide Mouth Bottles are durable and healthy.
-Narrow mouth bottles are not recommended because they are difficult to fill and are more likely to freeze cold.
-We advise including a slice of a citric inside to have better flavor and drink 5-6 liters of water per day if necessary.
+Narrow-mouth bottles are not recommended because they are difficult to fill and are more likely to freeze cold.
+We advise including a slice of a citric inside to have better flavor and drinking 5-6 liters of water daily if necessary.

-A camelbak is not usually used in high altitude camps because the water in the hose freezes when low temperatures.
+A camelbak is not usually used in high-altitude camps because the water in the hose freezes at low temperatures.

 Personal Crockery

-Long handle, hard plastic scoop for comfortable glove grip, and easy access to deep bowls while wearing gloves.
-Plastic models are preferable as titanium or other metal models become cold.
+A long handle, hard plastic scoop for a comfortable glove grip, and easy access to deep bowls while wearing gloves are preferred.
+Plastic models are preferable, as titanium or other metal models become cold.

 Plastic knife and fork.

-Plate with capacity for 2 cups with lid.
-There are a variety of styles ranging from fully rigid to folding plates.
-It would help if you chose a lightweight plastic container with a lid to eat comfortably, and that is firm enough to use with gloves.
+A plate with a capacity for 2 cups and a lid is available in a variety of styles, from fully rigid to folding plates.
+To eat comfortably, it would help to choose a lightweight plastic container with a lid that is firm enough to use with gloves.

 Insulating cup with a removable lid.
-It must retain heat well and be spill-resistant as it allows safe consumption of hot drinks or small portions of soup.
-There are lightweight, double-walled cups with ergonomic shapes and textured grips that take up almost no space and keep liquids warm for long.
+It must retain heat well and be spill-resistant, as it allows the safe consumption of hot drinks or small portions of soup.
+There are lightweight, double-walled cups with ergonomic shapes and textured grips that occupy almost no space and keep liquids warm for long.

 Bottles | Thermos